Chapter 1 : I Know What You Did

 “Hello, Andromeda,” Narcissa smiles.

 Poppy cries out in terror and pain, and Narcissa takes several steps back away from her competitor.
-The Ravenclaw is longer her friend; she stole Lucius and even if she is telling the truth when she says she did not mean to, it is an act that Narcissa cannot forgive.
+The Ravenclaw is no longer her friend; she stole Lucius, and even if she is telling the truth when she says she did not mean to, it is an act that Narcissa cannot forgive.